h-yung/website-cafe/README.md

 # Idyll Cafe website
-A responsive website built from scratch for cafe with an order form.
+A responsive website for a cafe, built from scratch and including an order form.

 **Demo**: https://idyll-cafe.netlify.app/